sK4rdell/deep-deterministic-policy-gradient/README.md

 ## Prerequisites

 ```
-tensorflow --verison 1.8
+tensorflow --version 1.8
 gym
 numpy
 ```

-## Feature requests
+## Upcomming features

 * Logging
-* Support for more than single dimensional action for exploraition
+* Support for more than single a dimensional action for exploraition
+* Checkpoints